Rai220/clipboard_translator/README.md

 # Clipboard Translator
 A simple Python program that translates text on the clipboard when a hotkey is pressed.

+!WARNING!
+This project fully created by ChatGPT from Open.AI.

 ## Installation
 To install the necessary Python packages for this program, run the following command: